gatoravi/recipes/_posts/blog/2016-02-28-Pesarattu.md

 - Serve with ketchup/chutney on the side.

-Note - This is a healthy breakfast, mostly just lentils.
+Note - This is a pretty healthy breakfast, it's mostly just lentils.